 I think this is where I could most benefit.
 There are definitely topics that I am consistently interested in, but don’t immerse myself in enough text simply because I get distracted by books that are driven by media conversation.
 I have said this before: book marketing works on people like me.
 So I need to create some categories that I consciously and purposely fill.

-My three great reads this year:
+Three great reads this year:

 - Think Like An Engineer: Inside the Minds that are Changing Our Lives by Guru Madhavan